DanielCu-876/data-analyst-dan/README.md

 Male: Number of male employees in the given job classification.
 Total: Total number of employees in the given job classification (sum of male and female employees).

+This dataset provides detailed information on workforce demographics, salary ranges, and job roles, enabling descriptive analysis of employment trends, gender distribution, and pay equity.

 Methodology

 Data Collection and Preparation:

     Load the dataset into AWS using data ingestion methods.
     Perform data cleaning to address missing values, correct data types, and remove duplicates.

 Descriptive Statistics: